Dogstudio/dogstudio-next-starter/README.md

 ## Dogstudio Next Starter

-The Next.js starter with all the features you'll need to build blazing-fast websites and applications.
+The repository has all the features needed to build blazing-fast experience.

 - Next 12
 - Prettier